TruptiAShetty/Devlop/env/ec2/README.md

 	   3.public_subnets(two public_subnet for creation of alb)
 	   4.certificate_arn (certificate arn for the https listerners) 5.private_subnet_ids (private_subnet_ids for the vpc endpoints)
-	   6.bucket_name_1(access logs dor alb)
+	   6.bucket_name_1(access logs for alb)

-B)manual steps for the creation of ec2 instances in Dev environment:
+## Manual steps for the creation of ec2 instances in Dev environment:

     1. Check out the code from the gitlab https://www.wingd.com/gitlab/wide2/aws_infra_terraform.git & git checkout terraform_scripts